To Help Her Achieve Her Potential

 3. Speaking of choice, only you can/should make the choice of if/when you would like to become a parent.
 Sure, some day I’d like grand babies, but if — and only if — you’re ready to make ’em.

 4. Your lady parts, while powerful, are not your only defining characteristic.
-You also have a brain, a sense of humor and a million other qualities that make you awesome.
+You also have a brain, a sense of humour and a million other qualities that make you awesome.

 5. Sex is for pleasure, too.
 It’s not just for baby making.